-- Reduce morbidity in children infected or at risk of infection with soil-transmitted helminths (STH - intestinal worms including roundworm, whipworm and hookworm).
+- Reduce morbidity in school-age children infected or at risk of infection with soil-transmitted helminths (STH - intestinal worms including roundworm, whipworm and hookworm).

 - Partner with global health stakeholders to implement programs that prevent the cycle of worm transmission through promotion of hygiene education and access to clean water and improved sanitation.

-Children Without Worms (CWW), a partnership between The Task Force for Global Health and Johnson & Johnson, envisions a world with children free of intestinal parasites so they can grow, play, learn and enrich their communities.
-To achieve this vision, CWW has distributed 50 million doses of anthelmintics medicine mebendazole per year and supports comprehensive hygiene education efforts to reach children who are most severely affected or at high risk of STH infection.
+Children Without Worms (CWW), a partnership between The Task Force for Global Health, Johnson & Johnson (J&J) and GSK, envisions a world with children free of intestinal parasites so they can grow, play, learn and enrich their communities.
+To achieve this vision, CWW distributes doses of the anthelmintic medicine mebendazole donated by Johnson & Johnson, and supports comprehensive hygiene education efforts to reach children who are most severely affected or at high risk of STH infection.

 Working with multiple countries comes with challenges unique to individual countries and are addressed on a case-by-case basis.
 CWW is the secretariat to the STH Advisory Committee, which has representatives from academia, global health authorities (including the WHO), health economists, epidemiologists, country program managers and government ministries.
 Key issues are addressed and discussed at this level, and plans of action are developed.
 In executing solutions, country ministries and program managers are integrally involved because of the need to ensure country ownership.